 NSC ages and transit times of mature healthy trees (trees close to steady state)

-Different NSC age distributions were evidenced between tree species (Fig. 3).
-The mean NSC transit time - the age of the carbon being used in metabolism and growth- for P. halepensis was very low (0.49 ± 0.08 years).
-Likewise, the overall mean NSC age (the age of the carbon remaining in the tree) was also very low (0.98 ± 0.38 years), In contrast, the temperate species A. rubrum and P. taeda had slower predicted carbon cycling with mean ages of 9.45 ± 3.7 and 4.4 ± 0.72 years and transit times of 2.95 ± 0.31 and 2.4 ± 0.09 years, respectively.
-The difference between mean age and mean transit time was considerably bigger for A. rubrum (6.5 years) than for P. taeda (2 years), which indicates that the former stores the carbon longer.
+Different tree species of contrasting functional types had distinct NSC age and transit time distributions (Fig. 3 and 5).
+For simplicity, we use the mean values of these distributions to describe these differences here.
+For P. halepensis, the mean NSC transit time - the age of carbon being used in metabolism and growth- was very young (0.49 ± 0.08 years).
+Likewise, the overall mean NSC age (the age of the carbon remaining in the tree) was also very young (0.98 ± 0.38 years).In contrast, the temperate species A. rubrum and P. taeda had slower predicted carbon cycling with mean ages of 9.45 ± 3.7 and 4.4 ± 0.72 years and transit times of 2.95 ± 0.31 and 2.4 ± 0.09 years, respectively.

-The predicted NSC age and transit time distributions among trees’ organ- and compound-specific compartments showed contrasting behaviors.
-NSC age distributions for all the NSC pools in P. halepensis were slightly similar across tissues (Fig. 3, Table 3).
-For this species, the NSC stored in stem and roots had the oldest mean ages, around 1.55 ± 0.58 years old.
+The predicted NSC age and transit time distributions among different carbon pools showed contrasting behaviors.
+NSC age distributions for all the NSC pools in P. halepensis were similar across tissues (Fig. 3, Table 3).
+For this species, the NSC stored in stem and roots had the oldest mean ages (Table 3).
 In contrast, there was a clear distinction in the predicted mean ages of active and stored NSC pools for the temperate species A. rubrum and P. taeda (Table 3).
 The NSC stored in the stem had a mean age of 21.3 ± 5.38 years in A. rubrum, but only 14.2 ± 1.63 years in P. taeda.
-On the contrary, the mean ages of NSC stored in the foliage and fine roots (FSNSC and RSNSC pools) were lower in A. rubrum (3.5 ± 0.20 and 2.5 ± 0.20 years respectively) than in P. taeda (5.2 ± 0.06 and 4.19 ± 0.06 years, respectively, Table 3).
+The mean ages of NSC stored in the foliage and fine roots (FSNSC and RSNSC pools) were lower in A. rubrum (3.5 ± 0.20 and 2.5 ± 0.20 years respectively) than in P. taeda (5.2 ± 0.06 and 4.19 ± 0.06 years, respectively, Table 3).
+In general, the age of the NSC in leaves was greater than we expected, especially in the deciduous tree A. rubrum.
 Overall, the age of the NSC in each tree organ is given by the combination of the NSC ages of the compound specific compartments -active, stored and transient NSC pools- in each respective organ.
 Mean age estimates of the NSC in leaves and fine roots are less than two years (Table 4).
 In the stem, mean ages of NSC were 0.73 ± 0.58, 9.97 ± 5.38 and 4.58 ± 1.63 years for P. halepensis, A. rubrum and P. taeda respectively (Table 4).

 NSC age and transit time distributions characterized in detail the age composition of the NSC that remains in and leaves the tree (Figs. 3 and 5).
 The mixture of NSC ages for mature healthy trees followed a phase type distribution (Fig. 3), which is a mixture of exponential distributions (Metzler & Sierra, 2018).
 The shape of the distributions depended on the speed at which the carbon was cycled within the tree.
-For P. halepensis, 95% of all NSC in the entire tree was younger than 3.3 years.
+Carbon age distributions allowed us to better understand the age composition of each carbon pool.
+For instance, for P. halepensis, 95% of all NSC in the entire tree was younger than 3.3 years.
 For A. rubrum, 95% of the NSC was less than 42 years old, and NSC respired or allocated to growth did not exceed 2.9 years.
-In P. taeda, 95% of all NSC was less than 20 years old, but the 95% of NSC that leaves the system was younger than 2.4 years old.
-The trees’ NSC pools had different NSC age and transit time compositions (Fig. 3), which characterize the different dynamics of each NSC compartment in the trees’ carbon balance.
+In P. taeda, 95% of all NSC was less than 20 years old, while 95% of the NSC leaving the system was younger than 2.4 years old.
+The trees’ NSC pools had different NSC age and transit time compositions (Figs. 3 and 5), which characterize the different dynamics of each NSC compartment in the trees’ carbon balance.